kip-hart/SiteSandbox/docs/matlab/binary.md

 ## Converting Decimal to Binary
 While converting from binary to decimal requires a single calculation, converting decimal to binary is a more involved process.
+Follow these steps to convert to binary:

+1. Find the largest power of 2 less than the integer
+2. Subtract that power of 2 from the integer
+3. Put a 1 in that power of 2's place
+4. Take the remainder and return to Step 1

 ## Signed Integers